Roseville Rosebowl

 I really enjoy a good counterplan so long as I know both how it competes and what the net benefit is (competition from net benefits is competition enough but there can be more).
 I really really enjoy process counterplan debates as long as I understand its distinction from the aff.

 Counterplan theory is pretty much the only theory that I am wholeheartedly for.
-I come from LD originally and have moved into policy so my thoughts on condo aren't really clear yet, for LD I can probably be easily convinced of either side.
+I come from LD originally and have moved into policy so my thoughts on condo aren't really clear yet, for LD I can be easily convinced of either side.

 DISADVANTAGES